mattmakai/fullstackpython.com/source/content/pages/06-web-apis/03-api-creation.markdown

 * [Hug](https://github.com/timothycrosley/hug) built on-top of Falcon and Python3 with an aim to make developing Python driven APIs as simple as possible, but no simpler.
 Hug leverages Python3 annotations to automatically validate and convert incoming and outgoing API parameters.

-* [Pycnic](http://pycnic.nullism.com) is a new JSON-API-only framework designed with REST in mind.
+* [Pycnic](http://pycnic.nullism.com) is a JSON-API-only framework designed with REST in mind.

 ## API testing projects
 Building, running and maintaining APIs requires as much effort as building,